2/28/2013 - Update on Thumb

 Item Familiar Abilities

-Magecraft: A ritualist learns to create all manner of magical tools and enchanted items.
-You may ignore Item Creation feat prerequisites when crafting magic items or qualifying for feats, prestige classes, or other special features.
+Magecraft: You are considered to have all Item Creation feats when crafting items or meeting prerequisites.
 Additionally, you reduce the base xp cost by 50% when crafting a magic ring, rod, or staff, or when enchanting your item familiar.

-Reserve Magic: A ritualist has a broad grounding in a variety of magical disciplines, and in most situations he can recall some relevant expertise with a good night's rest and some meditation to clear his mind.
-Select any reserve feat intended for arcane casters, ignoring prerequisites.
-You gain this feat, and may charge it with an appropriate spell of any level (ignoring the minimum spell level set by the feat).
-You may retrain this feat to a different qualifying reserve feat whenever you first ready your spells each day.
-The feat granted by reserve magic cannot be used to qualify for any other feat, prestige class, or special ability.
+Reserve Magic: You gain any one Reserve feat, ignoring prerequisites, and may charge it with an appropriate spell of any level (ignoring the minimum spell level set by the feat).
+You may retrain this feat to a different reserve feat whenever you first ready your spells each day.
+The feat granted by reserve magic cannot be used to meet prerequisites.

-Spontaneous Conversion (Ex): A ritualist of 4th level or higher can restructure stored spell energy to cast a spell that he did not prepare ahead of time.
-You can “lose” any prepared spell in order to cast any other spell in your spellbook of the same level or lower.
+Spontaneous Conversion (Ex): Upon reaching 4th level, you can “lose” any prepared spell in order to cast any other spell in your spellbook of the same level or lower.
 You can use this ability once per day per four levels you have.

 Designer’s Note: